Public-Health-Scotland/R-Resources/RMarkdown Page Breaks in MS Word.md

 ---
 ```

-Insert page breaks where you want by typing `\pagebreak`.
+Insert page breaks where you want by typing `\newpage`.